 He looks quite pissed for someone who just caught the snitch.
 Harry glanced at the scoreboard.
 Oh, they still lost.

-The veela cheerleaders danced on.
+The veela cheerleaders danced on with triumphant smiles.
 Ludo Bagman shouted the result over the crowd and their celebrations froze.
 Feathers sprouted along their arms, their eyes widened and turned dark, lips and chins elongated into curved, sharp beaks.

 Not completely human at all.